CDI 101 for First-Year Students

 CDI 301 Intensive Courses by Major for Juniors and Seniors

 Starting in Fall 2018, an exciting addition to the CDI curriculum will be offered – Career Development Intensive 301 (CDI 301) is a new series of FIVE advanced job search preparation courses offered to juniors and seniors and focused on their career development based on their specific MAJOR.

-Specialized CDI 301 courses will be offered in the following major fields of study: Finance, Accounting/Actuarial/Analytics, Marketing/IDCC/Creative Industries, Management/Professional Sales, and Computer Information Systems.
+Specialized CDI 301 courses are offered in the following major fields of study: Finance, Accounting/Actuarial, Marketing/IDCC/Creative Industries, Management/Professional Sales, and Computer Information Systems/Data Analytics; a new micro-course for BA/LSM students is also offered every spring.
 Various versions and multiple sections of CDI 301 will be offered during the fall and early spring of students’ junior and/or senior year.

 CDI 301 courses will educate upperclassmen about advanced job searching as it relates to their particular major, related jobs and industries, and recruiting timelines, and help students develop their career development toolkits, career management skills, and workplace readiness competencies as upperclassmen.

 The 4 class intensives are designed and taught by each major’s dedicated career coach.
 Topics to be covered include:

 - Advanced Resume and Cover Letter Development reflecting major competencies and market demand skills and experience

 - Interview Preparation based on major related industries and positions